Anything But Twee: How Period Drama Hobbies Got Cool Again

 At least that's what most of you thought.

-No longer confined to bored rich ladies in period dramas, textile work has slowly but surely been threading its way (sorry) into the fabric of popular culture thanks to the likes of Instagram, YouTube tutorials and growing micro-communities.
+No longer confined to bored rich ladies in period dramas or those nanas in the Shreddies commercials, textile work has slowly but surely been threading its way (sorry) into the fabric of popular culture thanks to the likes of Instagram, YouTube tutorials, and growing micro-communities.
 All it needed was a global pandemic and boom!
 Crocheting is suddenly the mainstream hit it always deserved to be.

 Advertisement